 Community Dental Health Practicum is a companion course to DNT 220, Community Dental Health.
 Selected experiences are provided to assist in the delivery of oral health education and services in community settings.
-Emphasis is on health promotion, communication, collaboration, development and delivery of educational presentations.
-Prerequisite: DNT 210, 211, 212, 213 Corequisite: DNT 214, 215, 216, 217, 218, 220 Credit: 1 semester hours Leture: 0 Lab: 3
+Emphasis is on health promotion, communication, also included Prerequisite: DNT 214, 215, 216, 217, 218, 220, 221 Corequisite: DNT 225

-DNT 224 - Clinical Dental Hygiene III
+Clinical Dental Hygiene III

-Clinical Dental Hygiene III provides a continuation of DNT 216 and coincides with course DNT 225.
+IAI: None Clinical Dental Hygiene III provides a continuation of DNT 216 and coincides with course DNT 225.
 This course will provide clinical practice and management in oral prophylaxis and periodontal therapy on the adult patient.
-Preventive techniques and exposing of radiographs are also included.
+Preventive techniques and exposing of radiographs are